cpjobling/eg-247-textbook/_build/labs/lab03/index.md

 Save your solution as `proj2`.

-## What to turn in
+## What to hand in

 You should attach your modified version of the file `proj2` along with the Simulink model plus any additional scripts that you wish to claim for to the Lab 3 submission page in OneNote.
-Complete the claim form and turn-in your assignment through Teams.
+Complete the claim form and hand-in your assignment through Teams.

-You will find it easiest to audit your completion of these exercises by opening the provided `*.m` files as Live Script files and saving them in this format.
+You will find it easiest to audit your completion of these exercises by opening the provided `*.m` files as Live Script (`.mlx`) files and saving them in this format.

 ## Claim